CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 7. 5x Blacksky
 8. 2x Non-Earth Observation

-Of the 24 currently planned Electron launches 22 of them are for constellation satellites that require unique orbital planes.
+All 16 of the launches that required a unique plane in the last 6 years were launched by Electron.
+Furthermore, of the 24 currently planned Electron launches 22 of them are for constellation satellites that require unique orbital planes.
 These are launches that can only be done of a small satellite launch vehicle and will be the primary business of small launch providers for the coming years.

 ### <b>Military and Government Satellites</b>
 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Operator-Types.png){: width="600" .align-center}

+In progress

 The Vega rideshare mission is part of an ESA program to launch small satellites.
 The ESA perfers launching payloads on their own rockets, and appear to only launch on non-european rockets <a href="https://spacenews.com/europe-considers-launching-copernicus-satellite-on-falcon-9/">bregrudingly</a>.

 ### <b>Cost Estimates</b>

+Cost:
+* Mira is 250kg wet mass + 300kg payload with 500m/s
+* Transporter missions are ~$5,500 / kg, $3M launch cost
+* Assume $1-2M cost when at scale
+* This is slightly lower than an electron (~7M) and easier to bring down in the future
+* SpaceX's cross launch margins are >50%, Rocket Lab is ~20%
+* More room for cost declines on an MLV, could get 2x cheaper in the short term
+* Recovery could bring down Electron costs by ~1-2 million, bridging the gap
+* Either way, the only advantage of dedicated small sat launch for a mission that could take a Mira is schedule

 ### <b>Summary</b>